 "I'm a St. Augustine native, born and raised.
 I can't think of a better way to use my passion for science and conservation to serve the community I grew up in."

 Summer is a St. Augustine beach local whose love for the ocean and conservation began at a young age.
-She attended Flagler College where she earned a degree in Coastal Environmental Science, and will soon be attending Florida Atlantic University to pursue a M.S. in Marine Science and Oceanography.
+She attended Flagler College where she earned a degree in Coastal Environmental Science and now attends Florida Atlantic University in pursuit of an M.S. in Marine Science and Oceanography.
 In addition to Keepers of the Coast, she also works for St. John’s County Beach Services which has allowed her to have some incredible experiences with local wildlife.
 When she’s not working, she enjoys SCUBA diving and practicing yoga.

 “I hope that Keepers of the Coast shows people that anyone can play a part, big or small, in protecting and preserving our coastal ecosystems.”